Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/beacon-of-hope.md

 - Paladin (Oath of Devotion)
 - Sorcerer (Divine Soul)
 aliases: ["Beacon of Hope"]
+SourceType: "Spell"
+NoteIcon: spell
+BookSource: Player's Handbook p.
+217. Available in the SRD and the Basic Rules.
 ---
 # Beacon of Hope
 *3rd-level, Abjuration*